in2code-de/powermail/Readme.md

 #### Unit tests

-At the moment powermail offers 543 (and growing) unit tests that have to be passed before every release.
+At the moment powermail offers many unit tests that have to be passed before every release.
 See more information about unit tests or code coverage in powermail in the [readme.md](/Tests/Unit/readme.md)

 ### 3.7.
 Code quality

-Beside respecting PSR-2 and TYPO3 coding guidelines, it's very important for the project to leave a file cleaner as before.
+Beside respecting PSR-12 and TYPO3 coding guidelines, it's very important for the project to leave a file cleaner as before.
-Especially because it's a really large extension with a lot of functionality and a history of 10 years (!) and of course some technical debts, that have to be fixed step by step (e.g. moving logic completely to Domain folder, ...).
+Especially because it's a really large extension with a lot of functionality and a history of over 17 years (!) and of course some technical debts, that have to be fixed step by step.

-Look at [Sonarqube](https://ter-sonarqube.marketing-factory.de/dashboard?id=powermail) for some interesting details on that.
+Current quality tools are:

+- php-cs-fixer
+- phpstan (level 8)
+- php linter
+- TypoScript linter

 ### 3.8.
 Contribution